vikrampawar/book-highlights/pages/modern-java-in-action.md

 Vikram: [a book written for the long term and hopefully concentrates on concepts]

-## Chapter 17.
-Reactive programming

-These techniques not only have the benefit of being cheaper than threads, but also have a major advantage from developersí point of view: they raise the level of abstraction of implementing concurrent and asynchronous applications, allowing developers to concentrate on the business requirements instead of dealing with typical problems of low-level multithreading issues such as synchronization, race conditions, and deadlocks. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#800b4713-e9af-4fce-aa1f-0c3c4f14fe62))

-Vikram: [reactive techniques]

-The Reactive Manifesto (https://www.reactivemanifesto.org)ódeveloped in 2013 and 2014 by Jonas BonÈr, Dave Farley, Roland Kuhn, and Martin Thompsonóformalized a set of core principles for developing reactive applications and systems. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#20ea50e5-451d-4925-aa4e-b1ecee9bbbb9))

-Reactive programming addresses these issues by allowing you to process and combine streams of data items coming from different systems and sources in an asynchronous way ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#38794196-2418-4ea2-893c-2a112d9e3072))

-Vikram: [The issues are : big data, expectation of faster response times, diversity of environments]

 ## Chapter 2.
 Passing code with behavior parameterization